|

 isn't really considered to be a major problem since this type of card

-sale has become less and less common/popular in non-large retailer
+sale has become less and less popular in non-major retailer

 2.